 g.
-If applicable, what is the current shoreline master program designation of the site? [help] S-10 Port Industrial Area (S10).
+If applicable, what is the current shoreline master program designation of the site? [help] The project site is not located within a shoreline district.

 h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. [help] The west edge of the property along the Blair Waterway has been noted as a Landslide Hazard Area and is a marine/fish and wildlife habitat conservation area buffer. i.
+If so, specify. [help] No.

+i.
 Approximately how many people would reside or work in the completed project? [help] No people would reside or work at the site after demolition.

 j.
-Approximately how many people would the completed project displace? [help] The building to be demolished is currently not in use.
+Approximately how many people would the completed project displace? [help] Both buildings to be demolished are currently not in use.
 No people would displaced by demolition. k.
 Proposed measures to avoid or reduce displacement impacts, if any: [help] No impacts are anticipated and no measures are proposed.

 L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] The areas are already zoned and designated in ways which are consistent with existing and projected land uses and plans: Port Maritime & Industrial District.
 Any future uses of these properties by the Port would be consistent with the current designations at that time. m.
 Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: There are no nearby agricultural or forest lands of long-term significance.
 9. Housing a.
 Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing. [help] None.
 Questions related to housing are not applicable to this proposal - there is currently no housing at or near these sites and none is proposed. b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing. [help] None.
-Questions related to housing are not applicable to this proposal.
+Questions related to housing are not applicable to this proposal. c.

-c.
 Proposed measures to reduce or control housing impacts, if any: [help] None.
 Questions related to housing are not applicable to this proposal.
 10. Aesthetics a.
 What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] There are no new structures proposed as part of the demolition proposal. b.
-What views in the immediate vicinity would be altered or obstructed? [help] The removal of the building will alter sightlines in their immediate vicinity by removing the buildings; however, the views in and around the area will remain typical of the port heavy industrial environment. c.
+What views in the immediate vicinity would be altered or obstructed? [help] The removal of two buildings will alter sightlines in their immediate vicinity by removing the buildings; however, the views in and around the area will remain typical of the port heavy industrial environment. c.
 Proposed measures to reduce or control aesthetic impacts, if any: [help] No impacts are anticipated and no measures are proposed.